Darkkid819/neovim-config/README.md

 This is my custom Neovim setup, built on top of [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It includes the following enhancements:

-- **Language support**: Added Treesitter configurations for multiple languages
+- **Language support**: Added Treesitter and LSP configurations for multiple languages
 - **Plugins**:
   - `telescope.nvim` for fuzzy finding files, LSP, etc.
   - `gitsigns.nvim` for Git integration.